-If you choose to add a dependent during annual enrollment, you must provide proof of dependent status and your dependent's Social Security number within 10 calendar days from the date of your enrollment.
-Documents that serve as proof of dependent eligibility are:
+If you are a current participant and you choose to add a dependent during annual enrollment, you must provide proof of dependent status and your dependent's Social Security number within 10 calendar days from the date of your enrollment.
+If you are a new hire or newly eligible employee, you must provide proof of dependent status and the Social Security number for each dependent you are adding to coverage no later than the 25th of the month before your medical or dental benefits begin.
+Documents that serve as proof of dependent eligibility at the time of enrollment are:

 Note: There are different rules for adding dependents due to a qualified change in status.
-Refer to pages 12-15 for details.
+See pages 14-17.

-Dependent Required Documents Note Spouse Photocopy of your church, county, or state marriage certificate Marriage certificates must include: Names of parties, Signature of solemnizing official, and Marriage date Marriage licenses will NOT be accepted Child Photocopy of the hospital, state, county, or foreign (requires notarized translation) birth certificate, OR legal adoption papers Adoptive Placement Agreements or Court-Appointed Guardianship Documents are valid.
-Birth certificates must indicate:Name of parentsChild's date of birth Disabled child age 26 and older Proof of disability requirements may differ by plan and may include certification of the disability from a licensed doctor or the Social Security Administration.
-See page 2 for eligibility information and contact your health plan for proof documents
+Dependent Required Documents Note Spouse Photocopy of your church, county, or state marriage certificate Marriage certificates must include: Names of parties, Signature of solemnizing official, and Marriage date Marriage licenses will NOT be accepted Child Photocopy of the hospital, state, county, or foreign (requires notarized translation) birth certificate, OR legal adoption papers Adoptive Placement Agreements or Court Appointed Guardianship Documents are valid.
+Birth certificates must indicate: Name of parents Child's date of birth Disabled child age 26 and older Proof of disability requirements may differ by plan and may include certification of the disability from a licensed doctor or the Social Security Administration.
+See pages 2 and 3 for eligibility information and contact your health plan for proof documents

-Other Important Information About Required Documentation Translated documents If document is in a foreign language (not in English), a notarized translation is acceptable and must be included with a copy of the foreign document Name changes Provide court-ordered name change documents, passports or naturalization documents which show both former and current name All names must match with names on system records.
+Other Important I nformation About Required Documentation Translated documents If document is in a foreign language (not in English), a notarized translation is acceptable and must be included with a copy of the foreign document Name changes Provide court-ordered name change documents, passports or naturalization documents which show both former and current name All names must match with names on system records.
 If names differ between supporting documents and name on record, a change of name document must be provided.